zessta/GenQ/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 We have consulted a variety of resources to enhance the quality and diversity of our questions, including:

-Andrew Ng's course on ChatGPT and prompt engineering: ChatGPT Prompt Engineering for Develope
+Andrew Ng's coursse:- ChatGPT Prompt Engineering for Developers

 Various FAANG+ interview resources